 There’s a lot of good reasons not to send emails to employees after normal work hours (mostly because people need time off to not think about work and research shows work emails can be a significant source of stress) but it depends on the culture you are looking to cultivate, and your email policy.

-Also, just because it was sent after or before normal work hours, at 5:00 AM for example, it doesn’t mean it was opened at that time.
+Also, just because it was sent after or before normal work hours, at 5:00 AM, for example, it doesn’t mean it was opened at that time.
 If your employees are not inclined to check their emails after work hours, it might make sense to schedule emails before people start for the day.
-It could pay off to be the first email in the inbox before the bombardment of emails come in.
+It could pay off to be the first email in the inbox before the bombardment of emails comes in.

 Using your internal email data to find out the best time to send emails

-You can sift through as much external data as you want, but the truth about when the best time to send internal email is in your company, can only be revealed in YOUR data.
+You can sift through as much external data as you want, but the truth about when the best time to send internal email is in your company can only be revealed in YOUR data.
 Data is meant to give you insight into what strategies and tactics work best for you, and you should make decisions based on your internal email data.

 The graph above shows an internal email sent on Monday at 2:00 PM.
 The initial spike of opens is at the send time, and with each passing day there is continued (decreasing) engagement until the graph flattens out.